Dublin City Council’s new HGV app: what does it do?

 A couple of reasons.
 First, the ban only applies to trucks with five axles and above.
 Smaller trucks are still permitted within the city centre.

-Second, the council issues about 80 permits a da to vehicles that need to load and unload in the city centre during the time the cordon is in effect.
-Overall, the council says there has been a reduction of up to 94 per cent in 5 axle trucks on some routes through the cordon.
+Second, the council issues about 80 permits a day to vehicles that need to load and unload in the city centre during the time the cordon is in effect.
+Overall, the council says there has been a reduction of up to 94 per cent in five axle trucks on some routes through the cordon.

 And third, there are some trucks that will risk defying the ban, either deliberately or inadvertently.
-This third group is who the app is aimed at reporting.
+This is the group the app is aimed at.

 How does it work?

-It doesn’t require users to register their email or other obviously identifying information when submitting a report either.
+It does not require users to register their email or other obviously identifying information when submitting a report.

 What about GDPR?

-Everything comes back to GDPR these days.
-The rules on data privacy are a lot more stringent these days, but according to Dublin City Council, there are no privacy concerns here.
+The rules on data privacy are a lot more stringent these days, but Dublin City Council insists there are no privacy concerns with the app.

 Where can I get it?